 The Uniform Guidance does not specifically define what an adequate number of sources would be in this situation.
 Rather it is the institution’s responsibility to define its expectations for small purchases in its policies and procedures.
 In practice we have seen institutions receive three sources; however this is not specifically defined by The Uniform Guidance.

 We do not expect OMB to provide such a tool.
 We encourage institutions to utilize the factors provided in Section 300.322 of the Uniform Guidance to inform their checklist and/or process.
 In addition, some institutions make sample checklists available either online or to peers upon request.

-The 10% de minimus rate has been provided to ease the administrative burden of institutions negotiating indirect rates directly with individual subrecipients and to allow for a standard recoupment of indirect costs without additional required documentation.
-Many institutions are therefore opting to utilize this 10% rate for their subrecipients who do not otherwise have a negotiated rate with a federal agency.
+The 10 percent de minimus rate has been provided to ease the administrative burden of institutions negotiating indirect rates directly with individual subrecipients and to allow for a standard recoupment of indirect costs without additional required documentation.
+Many institutions are therefore opting to utilize this 10 percent rate for their subrecipients who do not otherwise have a negotiated rate with a federal agency.

 Section 200.414(F) states: “…any non-Federal entity that has never received a negotiated indirect cost rate…may elect to charge a de minimis rate of 10 percent of modified total direct costs, which may be used indefinitely.”
 If a subrecipient has a negotiated indirect rate in place, the Uniform Guidance requires that that rate be honored; otherwise, the subrecipient has the right to claim the full 10 percent de minimis rate.
 If an organization decides to use the de minimis rate, this rate must be applied consistently to all federal awards received by that organization.
 An institution could negotiate a lower indirect rate for payment to a subrecipient if desired and the subrecipient is willing.